 Failing to plan is planning to fail.
 Many business owners I coach have no idea how to plan an exit strategy for their business.
 Are they leaving their business to their family?
 Are they selling their business for a profit?
 Or will it dissolve on its own?
 Do you have an exit plan for your business or are you planning on business failure?
 Here are some of the methods used by entrepreneurs to exit their business.
 One of the biggest mistakes I made was passing up the opportunity to sell my consulting firm for $40M.
 When the call came about a potential offer, I didn’t believe it.
 Why?
 Because I never thought about how I was going to exit this business so when I was approached, I wasn’t even prepared to discuss the opportunity.
 Don’t be unprepared.
 Be ready for that golden moment.
 Here are some of the exit strategies I experienced and will share in my webinar.

 - Initial Public Offering.
-This is a quick way to sell some stock, however shareholders could be demanding and liabilities can be high.
+This is a quick way to sell some stock; however, shareholders can be demanding and liabilities can be high.

 - Sell to a friend.
 This is different than a merger, since it is not combining two business entities into one.